3D-measurement/Hformer/README.md

 # Hformer: Hybrid CNN-Transformer for Fringe Order Prediction in Phase Unwrapping of Fringe Projection

-Code used for Hformer: Hybrid CNN-Transformer for Single Wrapped Phase to Fringe Order Prediction Fringe Projection 3D Measurement.
+Code used for Hformer: Hybrid CNN-Transformer for Fringe Order Prediction in Phase Unwrapping of Fringe Projection.

 The whole codes will be released after the paper has been completely reviewed or accepted.
 The PyTorch version will be public soon.